Curried Sausages is an Australian and British classic and an easy, delicious, and affordable meal for the whole family.

 You can reheat it in a pan or microwave when ready to eat.

-Why You'll Love this Curried Sausages Recipe
+Why You'll Love This Curried Sausage Recipe

 - This is an affordable family meal.
 Sausages and frozen veg help to stretch your budget.